chef/chef-oss-practices/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: Bug Report
-about: Explain how the Chef Software Communities documentation is incorrect
+about: Explain how the Chef Software Open Source Communities documentation is incorrect
 labels: 'Type: Bug'
 ---